6 letting rooms (3 en-suite)

 The hospitality industry remains a high value and sustainable sector in the area, with Inverness being the gateway to many of Scotland’s major tourism destinations.
 Demand for short, weekend and city break accommodation is high and Cedar Villa is ideally situated to take full advantage of this.

 Cedar Villa occupies a great trading position on Kenneth Street, which connects to the busy A82 tourist route, and offers excellent visibility and frontage.
 The surrounding area has further commercial uses and a number of residential dwellings, with a number of additional attractive Victorian buildings.
 Inverness is commonly regarded as both the commercial and tourist capital of the Highlands and provides a great range of amenities, shopping facilities and leisure services for tourists and locals alike.
 The city centre can be reached in 5 minutes.
 There is a global market for tourism in Inverness and the surrounding Highlands and as such many visitors seek accommodation within the city.
 Attractions on offer in the region include the Whisky Trail, Loch Ness and many historical points of interest.
 Perhaps the most enticing feature for the global tourism trade is the exceptional scenery on offer in the surrounding area, ranging from sandy beaches to striking mountains and lochs.
 Transport options are excellent, with Inverness having a central railway station offering direct transport across Scotland and a dedicated sleeper service to London.
 Inverness airport 8 miles to the north-east of Inverness offers a number of domestic and European flights, whilst the A82 and A9 both offer direct routes to the North and South.

-Pitfaranne Guest House is a traditional stone built villa with full slate roof.
-The property is situated in...More Details
+The house is a traditional stone built villa with full slate roof.
+The property is situated in the much so...More Details

 DESCRIPTION Orinsay is an excellent example of an attractive HMO property attracting both short and long te...More Details